ikolokotronis/mini-games/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how to make the project run locally.
+Here is how to make the games run locally.

 ### Installation